Enter the Matrix: Development

 Plans for a Matrix video game began in November 1999, following the film's release.
 The Wachowskis had talks with Shiny Entertainment and Konami to develop the title around this time.
 At E3 2000, the title was officially announced, with Shiny Entertainment as the developer and their then-owner Interplay Entertainment as the publisher.
 The game would be based on the then-untitled second movie and would be released for the PlayStation 2 in 2002, the same year the sequel was due to release.

-On May 1, 2001, Interplay announced that the game would also be released for the Xbox, with Microsoft paying $5 Million to secure a six-month exclusivity deal to release the title on the Xbox before any other console, supply exclusive content for the version, and also secureing exclusive online gaming rights to the franchise, however, Interplay would remain as publisher.
+On May 1, 2001, Interplay announced that the game would also be released for the Xbox, with Microsoft paying $5 million to secure a six-month exclusivity deal to release the title on the Xbox before any other console, supply exclusive content for the version, and also securing exclusive online gaming rights to the franchise, however, Interplay would remain as publisher.

-Due to financial difficulties, Interplay sold Shiny to Infogrames in April 2002 for $47 Million, with the Matrix license transferring over.
+Due to financial difficulties, Interplay sold Shiny to Infogrames in April 2002 for $47 million, with the Matrix license transferring over.
 With the delay of the now-named The Matrix Reloaded, the game was now scheduled for a May 2003 release.
 At E3 2002, the title for the game was officially announced as Enter the Matrix, and would be released for the PlayStation 2, Xbox, GameCube and Microsoft Windows simultaneously.
-In March 2003, the game was announced to be released on May 15th, the same day as The Matrix Reloaded.
+In March 2003, the game was announced to be released on May 15, the same day as The Matrix Reloaded.
 It was also shown off at E3 2003 at the now-named Atari's booth, within the release of the title.

 Overall, Enter the Matrix took two and a half years to produce on a budget of $20 million, not including marketing expenses or the cost of the extra hour of movie footage.
+Keanu Reeves was said to have made $2.5 million for his voice work on the game.

 In March 2004, with the success of the title, Atari announced that the game would be re-released in Europe under Sony's Platinum, Nintendo's Player's Choice and Microsoft's Xbox Classics ranges at a new lower price, while the PC version would be re-released as well under Atari's own "Best of Atari" label.
 The budget PS2 and PC versions were newer versions, which include bonus minigames not found on the original releases.